 Applicants can apply to participate in a ride along with the Denver Police Department.
 Applications can be obtained at any of the six district police stations throughout the city.
 Just go to the officer at the information desk and ask for a ride along form.
 They will make a copy of your driver's license to accompany the application.
 All participants will undergo a criminal history background check.

 Physical fitness is not only important in preparation for the academy, but also a key aspect in an individual's health.
 A competitive applicant will enter the academy with a strong physical fitness level and utilize the academy to push themselves and others in a group setting.
 Additionally, the better shape a candidate is, the more attention they will be able to give towards the academic portion of the academy without feeling overly fatigued.

 Residency: You can apply as an out-of-state applicant and go through the entire application process.
-You establish residency as a "Colorado" resident when you make the move to start the Denver Police Academy.
+You establish residency as a "Colorado" resident when you make the move to Denver and start the Denver Police Academy.